FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

 \item[\faCog\ Forecast Horizon] Horizons of 96, 192, and 288~steps are used, corresponding to 1, 2, and 3~days at 15-minute resolution.
 These intervals cover typical short-term forecasting periods relevant to operational energy systems planning.

 \item[\faCog\ Rolling Windows] Evaluation is performed over 35 rolling windows with a step size of 132~steps.
 The number of windows reflects a trade-off between the length of the shortest dataset and total computation time, while ensuring coverage of diverse temporal conditions including varying times of hour, day, weekdays, and months.
-Full seasonal cycles cannot be adequately represented due to the limited length of several datasets. \end{description}
+Full seasonal cycles cannot be adequately represented due to the limited length of several datasets.
+For a few longer series spanning a full year, selected across all data categories, Figure~\ref{fig:seasonality} shows that the season has no notable effect on the overall results, confirming that the evaluation period is representative. \end{description}

-The training and evaluation procedure visualized in Figure~\ref{fig:rolling_evaluation} is implemented as follows: For HPO-based models (XGBoost, random forest), a subset of the training block is split 80/20 into a training and a validation set for hyperparameter search; once the optimal hyperparameters are found, the model is retrained on the full training block.
-For fine-tuning-based models, the full training block is used directly without any validation split.
-To ensure comparability with TSFMs, lag features for random forest and XGBoost are constructed from a context window of length $C$, matching the TSFM context window.